Nathan W. Pyle

 Nathan W. Pyle (born 1982) is an American cartoonist and writer living in New York City.
-He is the creator of the popular webcomic Strange Planet, which depicts a planet of blue beings discussing banal human experiences in technical language.
+He is the creator of the popular webcomic Strange Planet, which depicts a planet of blue beings discussing banal human experiences in humorously technical language.
 He has had multiple books reach The New York Times Best Seller list.

 Background and first books

 Pyle was born in 1982.
 He grew up in Kettering, Ohio, and graduated from Dayton Christian High School.
 He studied theology in college and taught high school theology for two years before moving to New York in 2008 to pursue creative work.

 He worked in television production and also posted T-shirt designs to Threadless, with one of his designs appearing on the TV show Community.
 His work gained wide attention in 2013 when he posted a series of animated gifs to the website Reddit describing his observations of life in New York City.
 The animations went viral, attracting the attention of BuzzFeed, which offered him a job, and HarperCollins, which in 2014 published his comics in book form in NYC Basic Tips and Etiquette.
 This book made The New York Times Best Seller's Travel list.
 Pyle also published the book 99 Stories I Could Tell: A Doodlebook To Help You Create in 2018.
 He married in 2018.